ECP-CANDLE/Scratch/GPR_Qualititative_Kernel/ReadMe.md

 Running P1B1/gprMBO_P1B1.py gives a minimal demonstration of their efficacy when applied to data from P1B1.
-This will fit a GPR model to cached data, and numerically optimize the resulting prediction function (adding penalties to enforce feasabilty of the solution).
+This will fit a GPR model to cached data, and numerically optimize the resulting prediction function (adding penalties to enforce feasibility of the solution).

 Overall, it is patterned on mlrMBO, but removes the use of
 Random Forest Regression as a surrogate, instead directly modeling the